rluodev/newHBBSite/README.md

-# Hack OC Website
+# HackBackBetter Website

-Website for Orange County's first high school hackathon!
+Website for HackBackBetter!

 Built with next.js and deployed on Vercel